datacamp/authoring/docs/mobile/exercises/README.md

 ```

 You can insert an image block into your exercise simply by specifying the path
 to a PNG file.
-This is useful for things like teaching about plotting.
+This is useful when teaching things like plotting.
+Be mindful of
+image asset size, because these images will be downloaded to students' phones,
+often over a cellular data connection.

 ## complex context